Security-Onion-Solutions/securityonion-docs/disabling-accounts.rst

     sudo so-user-disable tom@example.com

-After disabling a user account, the :ref:`soc` :ref:`administration` page will show the disabled user account with a lock in the Status column:
+After disabling a user account, the :ref:`soc` :ref:`administration` page will show the disabled user account with a lock icon in the Status column:

 .. image:: images/users.png
   :target: _images/users.png